attestantio/vouch/docs/feerecipient.md

 If you are running Vouch in an environment where each validator has its own fee recipient, for purposes of separation of funds to different end users, then you can use the static fee recipients provider.

 If you are running Vouch in an environment where each validator's fee recipient may change, for example if you are providing a service and as part of that service customers may alter their fee recipient address, then you can use the remote fee recipients provider.

-Note that if both the remote and static fee recipient providers are confiured then the remote proider will be used.